 Should my child get ear tubes for constant ear infections?

-New guidelines by the American Academy of Otolaryngology now offer clearer recommendations about when children ages 6 months to 12 years should get ear tubes.
+Guidelines about when children ages 6 months to 12 years should get ear tube surgery come from the American Academy of Otolaryngology.

 - The most common reason for ear tube placement is for ear infections.
 Children are candidates for ear tube placement if they have more than three infections in six months or four in a year.